sokil/DeployBundle/README.md

       - {name: "deploy.task", alias: "myTask"}
 ```

-This service must containb tag with name `deploy.task` and alias, which will be used as CLI command's option name and configuration section name.
+This service must contain tag with name `deploy.task` and alias, which will be used as CLI command's option name and configuration section name.

-Then, you must add it to bundle's configuration in `app/config/config.yml` to `deploy` section in proper place of order:
+Then, you may add it to bundle's configuration in `app/config/config.yml` to `deploy` section in proper place of order, if you want it to be run automatically:

 ```yaml
 deploy: